Chapter 3 FIMS project management process

 Once these are complete, the developer should create a pull request according to the correct template and assign the issue tracking the completion of the bug fix and/or feature to the assigned review team.
 The developer must resolve any issues arising from the review and get confirmation from the review team before the pull request is merged into the upstream branch.

-The Project lead is responsible for driving decisions on FIMS features, user interfaces, and project guidelines and standards based on discussions with the OST development team and regional product representatives.
-The project lead ensures the FIMS product satisfies user and business requirements, incorporates feedback and iterates on the design and development as needed.
-The project lead will triage issues and pull requests weekly and ensure development and code review occur in a timely manner and according to project guidelines, priorities, and standards.
-The Project Lead is also responsible for communicating project status via maintenance of the status dashboard.
+The Project Lead is responsible for driving decisions on FIMS features, user interfaces, and project guidelines and standards based on the vision and objectives of FIMS and discussions with the OST development team and regional product representatives.
+The project lead ensures the FIMS product satisfies user and business requirements, incorporates feedback, and iterates on the design and development as needed.
+The Project Lead will triage issues and pull requests weekly and ensure development and code review occur in a timely manner and according to project guidelines, priorities, and standards.
+The Project Lead is also responsible for communicating project status via maintenance of the Github projects and scheduling tasks and managing change requests.

-The director of software development is responsible for designing the FIMS product architecture to maximize portability and extensibility, managing technical risks and opportunities, mentoring development and implementation team members, advising the project lead on software design and implementation decisions, managing change requests, and guaranteeing quality of deliveries via code review.
-The Director of Software Development also educates the team on technical best practices, creates documentation to assist in enhancing team and user understanding of the FIMS, and coordinates maintenance of the software platform.
+The Lead Software Architect is responsible for advising the design of designing the FIMS product architecture to maximize portability and extensibility, managing technical risks and opportunities, mentoring development and implementation team members, advising the project lead on software design, refactor, and implementation decisions, scheduling of tasks, managing change requests, and guaranteeing quality of deliveries via code review.
+The Lead Software Architect also educates the team on technical best practices.

-The lead of workflows, accessibility, and integration is responsible for designing and driving workflows and automation to support the reliability and robustness of the FIMS.
-The workflows, accessibility, and integration lead ensures the FIMS aligns with expected standards for accessibility and quality control in accordance with guidelines set by the Fisheries Integrated Toolbox.
-This lead coordinates with the lead test engineer to ensure test cases are automated and successfully run by Github Actions and coordinates with the lead of research and development to identify opportunities to expand FIMS across related disciplines.
+The Lead of Workflows, Accessibility, and Integration is responsible for designing and driving workflows and automation to support the reliability and robustness of the FIMS.
+The Lead of Workflows, Accessibility, and Integration ensures FIMS aligns with expected standards for accessibility and quality control in accordance with guidelines set by the Fisheries Integrated Toolbox.
+This lead coordinates with the Lead Test Engineer to ensure test cases are automated and successfully run by GitHub Actions and coordinates with the Lead Statistical Computing Engineer to identify opportunities to expand FIMS across related disciplines.

 3.1.12 Code of conduct enforcement